NuCivic/react-dash-boilerplate/README.md

 npm run dev
 ```

-Once you have this working you are on your own.
+Take a look in the `/src`.
+That's the sauce.
+Try changing stuff in `settings.js`.
+Watch the wheels turn.
 Delete the .git folder and create your own repository for your new react-dash project.
-May the force be with you.
+May the force be with you!

 ## Build
 ```